-The Haltom City Police Department implemented the program in October, 2011 and has trained all 26 apartment complexes, soon to be followed by rental properties, hotels/motels and businesses.
-The program coordinator is Officer Julisa Flores, who can be reached at 817-222-7010 or by filling out this contact form (select Officer Julisa Flores under Investigative Services Division).
+The Haltom City Police Department implemented the program in October 2011 and has trained all 26 apartment complexes, soon to be followed by rental properties, hotels / motels, and businesses.